 - Commodity tokens

-This type of token can be compared to a voucher, future, or receipt for services.
-Such tokens are issued by the platform providing the services, and can be traded just like any goods.
+This type of token can be compared to a voucher, option [like a stock option minus an expiration date], or receipt for services.
+Such tokens are issued by the platform providing the services, and can be traded just like any other goods.

 - Equity tokens

 These offer the right of ownership of a system, and can be further divided into:

 ownership tokens: tokenized shares